How to Automate Employee Onboarding for Small Business (Step-by-Step)

 What is the best employee onboarding software for small business?

 It depends on your budget and current tools.
-For most small businesses (5-50 employees), Gusto ($40-60/month) handles payroll and basic onboarding tasks well.
-Pair it with Zapier ($20/month) to connect your other tools.
+For most small businesses (5-50 employees), Gusto handles payroll and basic onboarding tasks well.
+Pair it with Zapier to connect your other tools.
 If you need more HR features, BambooHR offers a stronger onboarding module at a similar price point.
+Check current vendor pricing pages before you commit.

 Can you automate employee onboarding without HR software?

 Yes.
 Google Workspace + Zapier Free can automate welcome emails, document collection via Google Forms, calendar invites, and Slack notifications.
-It’s more manual to set up and less scalable than a dedicated HRIS, but it costs nothing and works for teams hiring 1-2 people per year.
+It’s more manual to set up and less scalable than a dedicated HRIS, but it works well for teams hiring only occasionally.

 What onboarding tasks can be automated?